Traveling With Your Rescued or Adopted Animal

 Estimate of Costs

-- Airlines Flight – Range from $100+ for small carry on animals to $270-PLUS for large animals.
-If you use the Defensa AA SJU Cargo discount/service the cost is only from $80 to $150.
-American Airlines is very generous with discounts for rescue groups.
-No other airlines is that we are aware of.
+- Airlines Flight – Range from $100+ for small carry on animals to $370-PLUS for large animals.
+If you use the Defensa American Airlines San Juan/SJU Cargo discount/service the cost is only from $80 to $150.
+If you have rescued your animal and want to use this discount – ONLY AVAILABLE FROM SAN JUAN AND WITH AMERICAN AIRLINES CARGO – please email us at email@example.com

 - Crate/Carrier – Range from $40-300